jasonluiscruz/OfficeDocs-SkypeForBusiness/Teams/teams-client-system-requirements.md

 <sup>1</sup> All versions of Windows LTSC are not supported by the Teams desktop client.

+>[!Note]
+>For an optimal experience, all devices drivers should be updated to the most recent version.
+When facing camera, sound or sharing issues, update all software and drivers before raising a support ticket with Microsoft.
 ## New Teams for macOS Desktop

 |Component              |Requirement                                                                        |